linki/openproject-docker/simple-centos/README.md

 ## Caveats

-* no volume mounts for openproject files and postgres database (should work on linux, but didn't test)
+* no volume mounts for openproject attachments (should work on linux, but didn't test)
 * no reverse-proxy for multiple app containers (therefore, no `fig scale`)

 ## Usage